finfet/kestrel/BUILDING.md

 ### Debian Package

-Requires a debian based distribution with access to cargo and rustc >=1.56
+Requires a debian based distribution with access to cargo and rustc >=1.56.

-Tested on Ubuntu 20.04 and 22.04

 It is a good idea to build in a clean VM or container.

+Tested on Ubuntu 20.04 and 22.04.
+Debian packages for arm64 can be built on a native arm64 machine or container.
+A container on Apple M1 works.

-Packages required: build-essential devscripts debhelper bash-completion cargo
+Packages required: build-essential devscripts debhelper fakeroot bash-completion cargo

-Tested using ubuntu 22.04

 Using a source release, create a new directory and move the `.tar.gz` file into it.
 Copy the `.tar.gz` as `kestrel-_x.x.x.orig.tar.gz`.
-Inside of the extracted source package, run `debuild -us -uc -b` to build a debian package.
+Inside of the extracted source package, run `debuild -us -uc -b -rfakeroot` to build a debian package.

 ### Manpage Generation